-Randomisation will be conducted at the school-level using minimisation.
+Randomisation was conducted at the school-level using minimisation.
 Minimisation uses algorithms to ensure balance at baseline and permits ongoing allocation so schools know which condition they have been assigned to soon after recruitment.
-The covariate at baseline will be region to ensure Delivery Hub capacity to deliver training and ensure comparability within each Delivery

-Hub region.
-Randomisation will be conducted by the Evaluation team using using MinimPy software (MinimPy, 2013).
+The only covariate at baseline was region to ensure Delivery Hub capacity to deliver training and ensure comparability within each Delivery Hub region.
+Randomisation was conducted by the Evaluation team using MinimPy software (MinimPy, 2013).